-Candidates for the M.A.Sc. degree in Electrical and Computer Engineering must complete three graduate three-credit courses, a full-year, six-credit research project course (EECS 6400 6.0), and write and successfully defend a Master’s thesis.
-The EECS 6400 project must be distinct from other course assignments and the M.A.Sc. thesis.
+Candidates for the M.A.Sc. degree in Electrical and Computer Engineering must complete four graduate three-credit courses, and write and successfully defend a Master’s thesis.

 Upon acceptance to the M.A.Sc. program, the Candidate will meet with their thesis supervisor, who will advise them on the degree requirements and assist them in their course selection and research.
 Students are expected to complete their degree requirements in no more than five terms (twenty months).
 Students also are required to submit a Progress Report each term on December 31 (Fall term) April 30 (Winter term) and August 31 (Summer term) until completion of degree requirements.

 M.A.Sc.
 Program Checkpoints

 |Thesis proposal||3 terms||4 terms|